samsmit362/HismithControl/README.md

 ## Forum
 Discussion forum on: [discuss.eroscripts.com](https://discuss.eroscripts.com/t/hismithcontrol-hismith-control-with-funscripts-support/169661)

-## What is required for its work
+## Supported Features
+- **Video Speed Rate Changes**
+- **Modify Funscript Functions**

+## What Is Required For Its Work
 - You will need:
-	- Hismith with remote control support or possibly any other similar form Fucking Machine
+	- Hismith with remote control support or possibly any other similar machine
 	- Web Camera **with external or integrated backlight**, i have tested on:
 		- Very chip Web Camera but with: Full HD support (1080p), 30fps (camera frame rate can greatly affects on how correctly it will know what is current angle rotation and also on speed for making decision)
 		- Web Camera with: Full HD support (1080p), 60fps, auto focus (also as manual focus support: in my case set to 300).
 In this case i got average 45fps during "Test Performance".
-		- External backlight: I'm using external backlight with Ring Light which is set to minimum.
+		- External backlight: I'm using external backlight with Ring Light which is set almost to a minimum.
 Web Camera is placed in the center of it.
 	- Personal computer (PC) with Windows OS
 	- Add color markers to Hismith (which will be tracked)
 	- **Highly recommended** to use some remote controller on which you can map keyboard hotkeys, i'm using Xbox Wireless Controller for PC + [JoyToKey](https://joytokey.net/en/)

-## How to use
+## How To Use
 **If you have a camera with external or integrated backlight you will need only to add color markers.\
 I'm using for this blue and green insulating tapes (Multi Coloured Electrical Tape) which can be removed at any time.\
 Also you will need that used colors mostly will not be present on Web Camera scene except tracked Hismith parts.\